Responsible travel

 Go midweek, and go early

-This is the single biggest lever.
+This is the single biggest lever, bigger than everything else combined.

 Spend where it stays

 • Buy directly from artisans and farmers, not resellers.
+Amate paper crafts, local honey, and produce bought from the maker keep the margin in town.

 Leave it intact